 - Chapter 2 introduces the methodology used to define and document the architecture that has been defined.
 All the design aspects that were analysed and adopted for presenting the D^2EPC system architecture are documented and explained. - Chapter 3 introduces the D^2EPC Business scenarios.
-These have been drafted and updated in order to be able to address the market needs and challenges that have been identified through D1.1 and D1.2/D1.6. - Chapter 4 gives an overview of the conceptual architecture a high-level description of the D^2EPC system architecture introducing the basic components of the architectural layers.
-This part provides a high-level description of the aforementioned components. - Chapter 5 introduces the system requirements, both functional and non-functional as extracted and updated from the consortium interaction on the JIRA platform - Chapter 6 is the Functional View, providing the high-level specification of each component, its functionality, and their interactions. - Chapter 7 presents the Information view, which documents information management including storage and distribution within the system. - Chapter 8 is the Deployment View, presenting information on the physical systems required for deploying each of the envisioned components.
-It provides an overview of the hardware requirements by describing how and where the system will be deployed, which physical components are needed, what are the dependencies, hardware requirements and physical constraints.

-• Chapter 9 included the Dynamic View in the form of the Technical Use Cases.
-Basic requirements and sequence diagrams per use case are documented towards clarifying how the D^2EPC platform will work and which components are relevant to achieve different tasks.
+These have been documented to address the market needs and challenges that have been identified through D1.1, D1.2 and D1.6. - Chapter 4 gives an overview of the conceptual architecture a high-level description of the D^2EPC system architecture introducing the basic components of the architectural layers.
+This part provides a high-level description of the aforementioned components. - Chapter 5 introduces the system requirements, both functional and non-functional as extracted and updated from the consortium interaction on the JIRA platform. - Chapter 6 is the Functional View, providing the high-level specification of each component, its functionality, and its interactions. - Chapter 7 presents the Information view, which documents information management including storage and distribution within the system. - Chapter 8 is the Deployment View, presenting information on the physical systems required to deploy each envisioned component.
+It provides an overview of the hardware requirements by describing how and where the system is deployed, which physical components are needed, what are the dependencies, hardware requirements and physical constraints. - Chapter 9 includes the Dynamic View in the form of the Technical Use Cases.
+Basic requirements and sequence diagrams per use case are documented towards clarifying how the D^2EPC platform works and which components are relevant to achieve different tasks. - Chapter 10 sums up the main conclusions and findings of this deliverable.